 The LMDC signed a Subrecipient Agreement with the New York City Department of Education in December 2006.
 In late December 2007, the SCA submitted a proposal to LMDC to fund the design and planning fees associated with a new school being built in Battery Park City.
-No decision has been made on whether or not the proposal has been accepted.
+The City and SCA have not demonstrated that additional funding for that school is necessary and as of the 4th quarter No decision has been made on the proposal.